When is room selection?

 variety of housing options for junior, senior, and

-Residents can select their rooms on March 5 and 6 from 6 -10 p.m.
+Residents can select their rooms March 26 from

 In order to select your room you will need to complete your housing

-able to access your contract.
-You will also want to come prepared with
+your contract.
+You will also want to come prepared with at least three

-at least three different housing options that you would like to live in
+different housing options that you would like to live in next year.

-next year.
-Space can be limited on-campus and being prepared with more
+Space can be limited on-campus and being prepared with more options will

-options will prevent from being caught off guard should your first
+prevent from being caught off guard should your first choice not be

-choice not be available.
-You will also want to bring your roommates with
+available.
+You will also want to bring your roommates with you as all

-you as all roommates need to be present for selection.
+roommates need to be present for selection or have a proxy form.

 Typically residents can select their room type without restrictions.